Local Government Reform – South Thames Region

 Elsewhere

-Elsewhere, we have seen talk of Reading Council joining with Swindon and Crawley potentially merging with Tandridge District Council, only for the Leader, Catherine Sayer, to distance herself from the Crawley option.
-Indeed, neighbouring Reigate and Banstead Borough Council have also been in talks with Crawley about potentially forming one council, with no final decisions made.
+Elsewhere, we have seen talk of Reading Council joining with Swindon and Crawley Borough Council potentially merging with Tandridge District Council, only for the Leader, Catherine Sayer, to distance herself from the Crawley option.
+Indeed, neighbouring Reigate and Banstead Borough Council have also been in talks with Crawley about potentially forming one council, with a proposal subsequently put forward to the UK Government.
 In response, campaigners in Crawley have started a petition to keep the town’s historic identity as a so-called ‘new town’, showing that local government reform also has its detractors!
-The next few weeks and months will determine quite a few local and regional administrative boundaries for a long time to come.

 Newsletter